WuphonsReach/blog/_posts/2018/2018-10-18-rw-LostColonyOfPurdom4.markdown

 **Sep 12th**: I need to setup a caravan to haul all the excess of short bows and tribalwear to a nearby settlement.
 I have sixty-seven awful quality and eighty-one poor quality short bows.
 Five colonists (leaving Dyami and Wen behind) can carry about 170kg.
 With six bedrolls and 1800 pemmican, that leaves me about 100kg for cargo, or about 180 bows.
 Travel time to the Devotion District settlement of Lenlia Social League (LSL)) is about five days.

+{% include gallery id="caravan5501" %}

 **Sep 14th**: Our caravan meets up with a friendly caravan from Nalaneron.
 Mapiya was able to trade everything for twelve incendiary shells and sixty silver.
 Our caravan can turn around and come home.
 At home, a small band of traders wandered past and we unloaded the rest of the good/normal quality short bows in exchange for buying a Heavy SMG and some silver.

 **Dec 7th**: Mitsuya (M, 18), our resident neurotic, managed to have an accident and set the research room on fire.
 That was nasty because the long house has wood walls (but ironwood floors) and lots of wood furniture.
 I had to break open the side walls to the outside to keep temperatures low enough to fight the fire.
 All of my colonists suffered at least small burns and Mitsuya got the worst of it.
-(Note: The mod that causes small accidents is called )
+(Note: The mod that causes small accidents is called [Annoying Life](https://steamcommunity.com/sharedfiles/filedetails/?id=1439886892).)

+**Dec 15th**: End of year snapshot

+{% include gallery id="layout5501" %}

 ## 5502

+{% include gallery id="colonists5502" %}

 **Jul 12th**: Mitsuya and Mapiya catch fibrous mechanites.

 **Sep 13th**: Finished researching complex furniture.
-Next up is stonecutting (2250).
+Next up is stone-cutting (2250).

 **Dec 5th**: Odina (F, 50) wanders in and joins.
 A sickly psychopath that is also psychically deaf.
 She'll be good training for the doctors.

 ## 5503

 **Apr 9th**: Captured Alvin (M, 17) from The Monkey Men (TMM).
-A pessimistic masochistic psycopath.
+A pessimistic masochistic psychopath.
 Modest doctoring skills and interest.

 **Apr 11**: Finished stonecutting.
 Next is tree sowing (5000).

 **Apr 13th**: Captured Isaias (M, 21) from TMM.
 A jogging psychopath.
 Some crafting and strong social interest.

+{% include gallery id="colonists5503" %}

 **Dec 2nd**: Offer safety to Time (F, 19), running from The Crouching Farmland Confederation (TCFC).

 **Dec 10th**: Time/Paja become lovers.

 ## 5504

+{% include gallery id="colonists5504" %}

 **Apr 1st**: Paja/Time get engaged.